mgraupe/CalciumBasedPlasticityModel/README.md

-The here published python and c++ code implements the calculations to obtain the change in synaptic strength for pre-post spike-pairs, pre-spike and post-pair, irregular spike-pair stimulation and when calcium transients are further subjected to short-term plasticity
+The here published python and c++ code implements the calculations to obtain the change in synaptic strength for pre-post spike-pairs, pre-spike and post-pair, irregular spike-pair stimulation and when calcium transients are further subjected to short-term plasticity.

-The provided scripts are related and grouped according to the publictaions below.
+The provided scripts are related and grouped according to the publications below.
 Please refer to those publications for  more details regarding the scientific background, the details of the model, and the results obtained.

 **Graupner M and Brunel N (2012).**